Okeanos/dotfiles-windows/code-signing.md

 # PowerShell Code Signing

-Before you begin you need to either disable a lot of security settings in Windows related to [PowerShell execution policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
-or ensure that you can locally sign the files you want to run.
+Before you begin you need to either disable a lot of security settings in Windows related to [PowerShell execution policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) or ensure that you can locally sign the files you want to run.
 This is especially important on Windows 11 where the defaults are even stricter than before.